Android-by-Kotlin/OneAI-Avatar/README.md

 ## ⭐ Show Your Support

-If you love OneAI Studio, please:
+If you love OneAI, please:
 - ⭐ Rate us 5 stars on [Google Play](https://play.google.com/store/apps/details?id=max.ohm.oneai)
 - 📣 Share with friends and colleagues
 - 💬 Leave a positive review